heera/requent/README.md

 In the `PostTransformer` class we've used `item` method inside `user` method, which actually resieves a single `Eloquent` model in `$model` parameter and so we've called the `item` method from the transformer.
 In the comments method, we've used the `items` method because the `$collection` parameter in comments method recieves a collection of `Comment` models.

 So, it's obvious that, to allow the inclussion of any relation from a resource we've to declare a method for that relation using the same name we've used to declare the relation in the `Eloquent` model and relations will be included only if the user selects/includes it within the `fields` parameter.
 If user selects a relation from a resource that is not exposed throught the transformer using a method, then it'll not be available in the response.

+> The user defined transformers will be used to transform the data only a transformer class is passed as the second parameter in the `resource` method or by calling the `transformBy` method, otherwise, everything will be included in the result/response the user asked for (if those fields/relations are available in the corresponding model).